How Does Dialectical Behavior Therapy For PTSD Work?

 What is PTSD?

-PTSD is a serious mental health condition that can develop after a person has experienced or witnessed a traumatic event.
+Posttraumatic stress disorder is a serious mental health condition that can develop after a person has experienced or witnessed a traumatic event.
 Common examples of traumatic events that may lead to PTSD symptoms include surviving a violent crime, experiencing an accident, surviving a natural disaster, or living in a war zone as a civilian or soldier.
-Surviving violence like physical or sexual assault or experiencing childhood abuse are other events that could lead to PTSD.
+Surviving violence like physical or sexual assault or experiencing childhood abuse are some other events that could lead to post-traumatic stress disorder.

-PTSD symptoms can vary over time and from one person to the next.
-One person may experience completely different symptoms from another, even if they have had similar traumatic experiences.
+Post-traumatic stress disorder (PTSD) symptoms can vary over time and from one person to the next.
+One person may experience completely different symptoms from another, even if they have had similar or the same traumatic experiences.
 Symptoms of PTSD include physical and emotional components and can significantly harm a person’s relationships and overall functioning.
+Treatment usually consists of therapy—like cognitive processing therapy or dialectical behavior therapy—sometimes in combination with medication.

-Below are a few of the most common physical and behavioral symptoms of PTSD:
+Below are some of the most common physical and behavioral symptoms of post-traumatic stress disorder (PTSD):

 • Flashbacks